 “I believe art should make everyone feel welcome and leave them inspired, which is exactly my goal with the experience.
 At Wonderland Dreams, everyone who walks into the exhibit becomes part of this living work of art,” said Alexa Meade.

-The centrally located exhibition space is situated on 5th Avenue and 44th Street, and is open to visitors of all ages.
-Due to popular demand, the exhibit has been extended through the summer!
+The centrally located exhibition space is situated on 5th Avenue and 44th Street, and will be open to visitors just a little longer.